-MULTIPLE CHOICE QUESTIONS
+MULTIPLE CHOICE QUESTIONS .
+MODULE II FOR PRACTICE

-Module - II (Unit 7 to 10)

-FOR PRACTICE

-1. is a one-sided contract in which only one party has to perform his promise or obligation.
+1 is a one-sided contract in which only one party has to

+perform his promise or obligation.

-- (a) Void contract
+(a) Void contract (b) Ulagal agreement

-- (b) Illegal agreement
+(b) Illegal agreement

-- (c) Unilateral contract
+(c) Unilateral contract

-- (d) Bilateral contract
+(d) Bilateral contract

 2. Which of the following is not Competent to Contract?

-- (a) A minor
+(a) A minor

-- (b) A person of unsound mind
+(b) A person of unsound mind

-- (c) A person who has been disqualified from contracting by some Law
+(c) A person who has been disqualified from contracting by some Law

-- (d) All of these
+(d) All of these

 3. "Consensus - ad - idem" means

-- (a) General Consensus
+(a) General Consensus

-- (b) Meeting of minds upon the same thing in the same sense
+(b) Meeting of minds upon the same thing in the same sense

-- (c) Reaching an agreement
+(c) Reaching an agreement

-- (d) Reaching of contract
+(d) Reaching of contract

+(e) reading of contract

 4. A Contract which is formed without the free consent of parties, is

+·············

-- (a) Valid
+(a) Valid

-- (b) Illegal
+(b) Illegal

-- (c) Voidable
+(c) Voidable

-- (d) Void ab- initio
+(d) Void ab- initio

 5. The phrase "Quantum Meruit" literally means -

-- (a) As much as is earned
+(a) As much as is earned

-- (b) The fact in itself
+(b) The fact in itself

-- (c) A Contract for the sale
+(c) A Contract for the sale

-- (d) As much as is gained.
+(d) As much as is gained.

-- 6. The two types of breach are
+6. The two types of breach are

-- (a) Actual breach and Deemed breach
+(a) Actual breach and Deemed breach

-- (b) Actual breach and Conditional breach
+(b) Actual breach and Conditional breach

-- (c) Actual breach and Anticipatory breach
+(c) Actual breach and Anticipatory breach

-- (d) Actual breach and Remedial breach
+(d) Actual breach and Remedial breach

-7. Consent is free under section 14 if not caused by
+a) Compies and undue influence

-- a) Coercion and undue influence
+a) Coercion and undue influence

-- b) Fraud and misrepresentation
+b) Fraud and misrepresentation

-- c) Mistake subject to the provisions of section 20, 21 and 22
+c) Mistake subject to the provisions of section 20, 21 and 22

-- d) All the above
+d) All the above

 8. Ram has age of 17 years 11 months and 29 days.
-He will be considered as a) Major b) Minor b) Valid c) Void-ab-initio d) Voidable at the option of minor.
+He will be

+considered as

+a) Major

+b) Minor

-- c) Cannot be decided. - d) None of the above
+c) Cannot be decided.

+d) None of the above

-9. Contract made with minor's, will be treated as -
+9. Contract made with minor's, will be treated as

+a) Void

+b) Valid

+c) Void-ab-initio

+d) Voidable at the option of minor.

-10. Mohan (age of 17) made a contract with Shaym (age 25 years) to provide a loan of Rs.
-100000/- It was decided that Shaym will pay entire amount with interest after 1 years.
+entire amount with interest after 1 years.
 After the period 1 year Shyam denied to make the payment of entire amount with interest claiming that Mohan had no capacity to contract, hence contract was void from the beginning.
-Here remedy available to Mohan is a) Mohan can ratify the contract b) Mohan can force the Shyam to make the repayment as per contract c) Mohan can file a suit for recovery.
+Here remedy available to Mohan is

+a) Mohan can ratify the contract

+b) Mohan can force the Shyam to make the repayment as per contract

+c) Mohan can file a suit for recovery.

+c) Mohan can file a suit for recovery.d) None of the above.

 d) None of the above.

-11. Aarti threatened Archana that she will kill Archana's brother if Archana did not give the tender to Ashu.
+11. Aarti threatened Archana that she will kill Archana's brother it Archana did not give the tender to Ashu.
 Archana gave the tender to Ashu under this fear.
+This contract is

+d) None of the above.
+11. Aarti threatened Archana that she will kill Archana's brother it Archana did not give the tender to Ashu.
+Archana gave the tender to Ashu under this fear.
+This contract is a) Void

-This contract is b) Voidable under section 16 of the Indian Contract Act c) Voidable under section 15 of the Indian Contract Act d) Valid
+d) None of the above.
+11. Aarti threatened Archana that she will kill Archana's brother it Archana did not give the tender to Ashu.
+Archana gave the tender to Ashu under this fear.
+This contract is a) Void b) Voidable under section 16 of the Indian Contract Act

-12. In which of the following vitiating factors, the intention need not be proved?

-- a) Fraud

-- b) Misrepresentation

-- c) Mistake
+d) None of the above.
+11. Aarti threatened Archana that she will kill Archana's brother it Archana did not give the tender to Ashu.
+Archana gave the tender to Ashu under this fear.
+This contract is a) Void

-- d) Both (b) and (c)
+d) Both (b) and (c)